ThoughtWorksInc/future.scala/README.md

 ### Related projects

 * [Scalaz](http://scalaz.org/) provides type classes and underlying data structures for this project.
-* [ThoughtWorks Each](https://github.com/ThoughtWorksInc/each) provides `async`/`await`-like syntax for this project.
+* [ThoughtWorks Each](https://github.com/ThoughtWorksInc/each) provides `monadic`/`each`-like syntax which can be used with this project.
 * [tryt.scala](https://github.com/ThoughtWorksInc/TryT.scala) provides exception handling monad transformers for this project.
-* [RAII.scala](https://github.com/ThoughtWorksInc/RAII.scala) uses this project for asynchronous automatic resource management。
+* [RAII.scala](https://github.com/ThoughtWorksInc/RAII.scala) uses this project for asynchronous automatic resource management.
 * [DeepLearning.scala](http://deeplearning.thoughtworks.school/) uses this project for asynchronous executed neural networks.